Rev. James Lapp, D. Min. (Board Chair)

 Dr. Kimberlee Johnson directs Urban Studies and Youth Leadership, as well as the Center for Urban Youth Development, at the Campolo College at Eastern University.
 She also serves at the Tasker Street Missionary Baptist Church in Philadelphia as a minister and as dean of the TSMBC Bible Institute.
 “Bridge of Hope National’s mission resonates with my personal call to serve the disenfranchised, marginalized and forgotten,” she says.
 “Ministries like Bridge of Hope allow single women to consider life and to know there’s hope.”

-Devon Martin is a principle of Signature Custom Cabinetry, Inc. of Ephrata, Pennsylvania, a firm he co-founded with his brother in 1989.
-He served as chair for the 2006 Signature Golf Classic benefiting Bridge of Hope National.
+Devon is on the management team of Dutch Valley Food Development.
+Previously he had founded Signature Custom Cabinetry with his brother.
+Devon served as chair for the 2006 Signature Golf Classic benefiting Bridge of Hope National.
 Devon attends Manheim Brethren in Christ Church.
 He and his wife, Amy, have two boys.
 “I serve on Bridge of Hope National’s board because I want every child to have an opportunity to succeed,” says Devon.
 “Bridge of Hope’s model – meeting the needs of a mother and her children while helping them become self-sufficient – is a model I’m willing to invest in with both my time and resources.”

 Vice President of Operations, Auntie Anne’s